feuyeux/hello-edge-tts/hello-edge-tts-java/README.md

 # Java TTS Implementation

-This directory contains the Java implementation of the hello-edge-tts project using Java 11+ HTTP client and CompletableFuture for async operations.
-This implementation showcases modern Java features, reactive programming patterns, and enterprise-grade error handling.
+This directory contains the Java implementation of the hello-edge-tts project using Java 21 LTS with modern HTTP client and CompletableFuture for async operations.
+This implementation showcases the latest Java features, reactive programming patterns, virtual threads, and enterprise-grade error handling.

 ## 🏗️ Java Implementation Architecture